Judicial Branch Training Unit

 Judicial Education works with the Judicial Council of the State of Nevada (JCSN) Education Committee, the primary policymaking body of the judges, and other educational committees of judges, court administrators, and court staff to offer these trainings.
 These committees are important to judicial branch education for development of judicial education policies and procedures, needs assessments, resource identification and allocation, curriculum development, programming, and evaluation.

-Continuing education requirements are mandated by statute and Supreme Court order for all Nevada judges (see Judicial Education Requirements) Additionally, there are continuing legal education (CLE) requirements for attorney judges to maintain their Nevada license.
+Continuing education requirements are mandated by statute and Supreme Court order for all Nevada judges.
+View the initial and annual requirements broken down by judicial officer type.
+Additionally, there are continuing legal education (CLE) requirements for attorney judges to maintain their Nevada license.
 These requirements are mandated by the State Bar of Nevada.

 The Judicial Education Unit plans and coordinates the Annual District Judge Seminar, the Annual Family Law Judges Conference, the Semi-Annual Limited Jurisdiction Judges Seminars, New Judge Orientation, and the Nevada Judicial Leadership Summit, which happens every four years.
 In addition, the Unit supports specialty programs such as the biennial Court Staff Conference, Specialty Court Conference, Court Improvement Conference, and Supreme Court staff development.